ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Fallback Handler: 0x0000000000000000000000000000000000000000
 Modules:
 ```

+It is worth noting that you can also achieve the same result by using [Hardhat with your Custom EVM](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain#interact-with-smart-contract).

 As we can see,`Owners` now includes a new address and `threshold`, the amount of signatures needed to execute a transaction, has increased to 2.
 ## Local Workflow